This post is updated regularly to reflect the latest movies to leave and enter Hulu. *New additions are indicated with an asterisk.

 You’re stuck at home, pushing the remote control through so many options on your smart TV, looking for something, anything, that you can use to distract the kids and not make you feel guilty.
 Let us help.

 The truth is that none of the streaming services are particularly great at family options now that Disney+ has cornered that market, but that doesn’t mean there aren’t some great choices on Hulu.
 Here are 30 worthy films to distract the little ones or schedule an entire family movie night around (if you have the energy after homeschooling).

-The weirdest animated story of the early days of the CGI form was the competition between DreamWorks with Antz and Pixar with A Bug’s Life — two films that the detail lives of the Earth’s smallest creatures in clever ways.
-Pixar seems to have won the longer battle, but there’s more to like here than you remember, including a strong voice cast and fun visuals.
+The weirdest animated story of the early days of the CGI form was the competition between DreamWorks with Antz and Pixar with A Bug’s Life – two films that detail life of the earth’s smallest creatures in clever ways.
+Pixar seems to have won the battle over history, but there’s more to like here than you remember, including a strong voice cast and fun visuals.

 Nancy Meyers co-wrote this clever family comedy about a successful woman who finds herself the unexpected mother of a 14-month-old baby girl when her long-lost cousin leaves her the child after her death.
 This may be for the slightly older kids, and some of its gender politics are dated, but Diane Keaton keeps it moving with her ace timing.